umarwaseeem/DSA-Hacktober-Fest-2022/README.md

 - Do you know how to code?
 - Or you dont know how to code?

-## Even if you are anyone of the above, you can participate.
+## Even if you are anyone of the above, you can still participate / contribute. 🥳

 <img src = "https://res.cloudinary.com/practicaldev/image/fetch/s--lGJu31oG--/c_imagga_scale,f_auto,fl_progressive,h_900,q_auto,w_1600/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ymlmr15l83rrjq8natft.jpg">